-Special Zone Lets you F0=PRESIG Select a Presignal Delay Timer and select PAS (Positive Alarm Sequence) F5-F6=тіме Specify Time Control functions such as the start time, stop time, or days of the week F7=HOL Specify up to nine holiday dates.
-An F7-programmed device activates on the specified holiday dates F8=CODE Specify one of the following coding function selections: March Time, Temporal, California, Two-Stage, Two-Stage Canada (3 minute or 5 minute), Two-Stage Canada Manual, System Sensor Strobes, Gentex Strobes, or Wheelock Strobes.
-F8 only takes effect if you program one or more NACs to F8 F9=pre-alarm Select a Pre-Alarm level: Alert or Action FA (ZF10) Turn on when detector in verification mode.
-This is a fixed point and is not programmable FB (ZF16) Turn on if custom drill set to Y and the panel in Drill mode (Alarm Signal Mode for Canadian applications) FC (ZF18) Turn on when a CO alarm occurs.
-FD (ZF20) Turns on when a mass notification alarm occurs (Not applicable for FireCommand applications) FE (ZF21) Turns on when a mass notification supervisory occurs.
-FF (ZF22) Turns on when a mass notification trouble occurs.
-ZF36 If the local control active LED is on, this special zone will activate ZF37 Automatic Alarm Signal Activation Timer will turn on when the first alert stage has been entered.
+F0=PRESIG F5-F6=TIME Select a Presignal Delay Timer and select PAS (Positive Alarm Sequence) F5-F6=TIME 004401100/ Specify Time Control functions such as the start time, stop time, or days of the week F7=HOL Specify up to nine holiday dates.
+An F7-programmed device activates on the specified holiday dates F8=CODE Specify one of the following coding function selections: March Time Temporal, California, Two-Stage, Two-Stage Canada (3 minute or 5 minute), Two-Stage Canada Manual, System Sensor Strobes, Gentex Strobes, or Wheelock Strobes.
+F8 only takes effect if you program one or more NACs to F8 F9=PRE-ALARM Select a Pre-Alarm level: Alert or Action FA (ZF10) Turn on when detector in verification mode.
+This is a fixed point and is not programmable FB (ZF16) Turn on if custom drill set to Y and the panel in Drill mode (Alarm Signal for Canadian mode) FC (ZF18) Turn on when a CO alarm occurs FD (ZF20) Turns on when a mass notification alarm occurs (Not applicable for FirstCommand applications) FE (ZF21) Turns on when a mass notification supervisory occurs FF (ZF22) Turns on when a mass notification trouble occurs ZF36 If the local control active LED is on, this special zone will activate ZF37 Automatic Alarm Signal Activation Timer will turn on when the first alert stage has been entered.
 ZF38 Turns on when the panel enters the second (evacuation) stage.
 ZF39 + Automatic Alarm Signal Timer canceled.
 Can only be canceled if there is an ACS button mapped to this zone.
 ZF40 Auto Silence Activation.
 ZF40 will activate when the auto silence timer has expired and silenceable outputs on the fire panel have been silenced as a result.
 ZF40 will remain active until a system reset, resound, or drill (alarm signal for Canadian applications) is performed.
-Note: Special Function Zone s FA through FF are not field programmable.
-R0-R9=REL Program up to ten Releasing Zones, each with a selection for a Delay Timer, an Abort Switch, a Cross Zone selection, or a Soak Timer VeriFire Tools Settings
+NOTE: Special Function 2 Zones FA through FF are not field programmable.
+R0-R9=REL Program up to ten Releasing Zones, each with a selection for a Delay Timer, an Abort Switch, a Cross Zone selection, or a Soak Timer